 Dale could have graciously refrained from topping Kim’s story.
-Instead, he created a disconnection.
+Instead, Dale created a disconnection.

-Presenter: ‘Today . . . happened.
-Tim Smith reports to us from the scene — ’
+Presenter: ‘Today a cow fell on twelve people.
+Tim Smith reports to us from the scene.’

 Yep, we get the same facts told to us twice.
 I look at my radio and tell the presenter off, though it’s unlikely they hear me.